igaeun8/igaeun8.github.io_2024ver/content/second/authors/이가은/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
- - icon: cv
+ - icon: file
-   icon_pack: ai
+   icon_pack: fas
    link: static/uploads/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)